robkautz/grocery-buddy/public/recipes/README.md

 ## Examples

-See the existing `.txt` files in this folder for examples of properly formatted recipes.
+See the existing `.txt` files in this folder for examples of properly formatted recipes:
+- `chili.txt` - Classic chili recipe
+- `pancakes.txt` - Fluffy pancake recipe
+- `spaghetti.txt` - Spaghetti carbonara recipe

+## Notes

+- Recipes in this folder are **public** and will be part of the git repository
+- They're automatically loaded when the app starts
+- Once loaded, they're stored in the browser's database and persist across sessions
+- If you update a recipe file, restart the app to see changes
+- Recipe filenames should be lowercase with hyphens (e.g., `my-favorite-recipe.txt`)